Macroeconomics

 Additional info

-Introduction to Macroeconomics.
-Macroeconomic environment of everyday life.
-Economics as a science (economic theory and models; positive vs. normative economics, microeconomics vs. macroeconomics).
-Organization and behavior of the economy.
+1. Introduction to Macroeconomics.
+Economics as a science (economic theory and models; positive vs. normative economics; microeconomics vs. macroeconomics).
+Organisation and behavior of the economy.
+Measurement of economic activity.
+GDP, welfare, and happiness.
+Introduction to macroeconomic policy.
+Macroeconomic challenges: business cycles, unemployment, inflation, twin deficit.

-Macroeconomic theories and models.
-AS-AD model.
+2. Macroeconomic theories and models.
+The AS-AD model.
 Leading macroeconomic paradigms.
-Model of the goods and services market in the short (AE model) and long (classical model) run.
+The goods and services market model in the short run (AE model) and the long run (classical model).
 Money and financial institutions.
-Bond market model.
-Model of the money market in the short and long run.
-IS-LM model.
-Model of the labor market with flexible and rigid wages.
+The bond market model.
+The money market model in the short and long run.
+The IS-LM model.
+The labour market model with flexible and rigid wages.
 Exogenous supply shocks.
 Unemployment and inflation: Phillips curves.
-Effects of macroeconomic policy within the studied models.
+The effects of macroeconomic policy within the studied models.

-Macroeconomics of an open economy: models of a small open economy in the market for goods and services in the short (AE model) and long (classical model) run.
+3. Open economy macroeconomics: models of a small open economy in the goods and services market in the short run (AE model) and the long run (classical model).
 Exchange rates and the foreign exchange market model.
-Real exchange rate, macroeconomic policy and macroeconomic performance.
+Real exchange rate, macroeconomic policy, and macroeconomic performance.
 Balance of payments.
 Internal and external equilibrium.
-IS-LM model in an open economy.
-Effects of macroeconomic policy within the framework of the studied models of a small open economy.
-Economic growth: initial definitions.
+The IS-LM model in an open economy.
+The effects of macroeconomic policy within the studied models of a small open economy.

 Lectures: 45